MaayanLab/clustergrammer-docs/docs/_build_html/_sources/building_webpage.txt

 Adding Clustergrammer to a Page
 ===============================
 The :ref:`clustergrammer_js` library can be used to generate an interactive visualization in your webpage.
 Simply include the :ref:`clustergrammer_js` script in your page and load the pre-calculated :ref:`visualization-JSON <visualization_json>` to generate a visualization.
-Alternatively, :ref:`clustergrammer_js` can also be included as a node module.
+Alternatively, :ref:`clustergrammer_js` can also be included as a node module (see `Clustergrammer-Widget source code`_ for an example with Webpack), or can be used with `RequireJS`_ (see `Clustergrammer RequireJS example`_).

 Clustergrammer can be used to generate interactive visualizations for your own web application by: using the :ref:`clustergrammer_js` library on your site, or embedding a visualization provided by the :ref:`clustergrammer_web`.